bioinformatics-policlinicogemelli/Tortoise/README.md

 ---

 ### **Home**
-In this page it's possibile to select a study, that has already been previously analysed through the tool, and is present into **study** folder
+On the home page, it is possible to select a study that has already been analysed with the tool and is stored in the **study** folder

 <img src="./images/home.png" alt = "Pages Dashboard">

 ---

 ### **Create study**
-In this page it's possibile to create a study, selecting the input files.
+On this page it's possibile to create a study, selecting the input files.

 <img src="./images/create_study.png" alt = "Pages Dashboard">

 There are **2 principal sections**:

-1. **Mutation Section** (**Obbligatory**): it's possibile to **upload** the file containing the mutations (maf, csv or txt extension), specifying the separator and the rows to be skipped before header.
+1. **Mutation Section** (**Required**): the tools allows the **upload** of the file containing the mutations (maf, csv or txt extension), specifying the separator and the rows to be skipped before the header.
    > ℹ️ **To create a maf file, starting from VCF, you can use [Varan](https://github.com/bioinformatics-policlinicogemelli/Varan) tool**

-   In the second part it's possibile specify the setting for mutational analysis.
+   In the second part the user can specify the setting for mutational analysis.

    * through the **Seed trials** field you can select the random search iterations performed to find the best modularity result.